Extraaa Innings T20: Celebrity guests

 The high amount of viewership generated by the IPL provides the bollywood and television personalities a chance to promote their movies and shows.
 Over the years, many well known actors have appeared on the show, often coming up with performances and songs to give the viewers a sneak peek into their upcoming projects.

 Shah Rukh Khan, who usually remains present in the gallery rooting for his team, has appeared in the show to promote his movie Chennai Express.
 Deepika Padukone has been on the show multiple times, promoting Cocktail in 2012 and Piku in 2015.
 Other actors who have been on the show to promote movies and shows include Sanjay Dutt, Anil Kapoor and Arjun Kapoor, Karishma Kapoor, Tushar Kapoor and Ritesh Deshmukh, Siddharth Malhotra and Shraddha Kapoor, Shahid Kapoor and Priyanka Chopra, Amitabh Bachchan and Emraan Hashmi among others.

-Professional wrestlers Ettore "Big E" Ewen and Kofi Kingston (of the WWE tag team The New Day) alsoappeared on the show, with Ewen displaying his cricketing knowledge due to his father playing cricket in Jamaica.
+Professional wrestlers Ettore "Big E" Ewen and Kofi Kingston (of the WWE tag team The New Day) also appeared on the show, with Ewen displaying his cricketing knowledge due to his father playing cricket in Jamaica.